 To identify the temporal trends in soil temperature, we decomposed the hourly temperature logs into seasonal, trend and irregular components using the function stl in R (R Core Team 2021).
 We also compared the spatial and temporal variation in soil temperatures to assess the potential of the topographic variation for microclimatic buffering.
-For this, we (a) calculated the density plots of values in each survey and (b) calculated and compared, for each survey and site, the difference between the maximum and minimum values recorded for the variables with the highest contribution to the climatic PCA (growing degree days and freezing degree days)indices.
+For this, we (a) calculated the density plots of values in each survey and (b) calculated and compared, for each survey and site, the difference between the maximum and minimum values recorded for all the bioclimatic indices.

 We used non-metric multidimensional scaling (NMDS) with environmental fitting (Oksanen et al. 2019) to assess the variation in species composition in relation with the bioclimatic variables (Fig. 1D).
 For this, we used the plots of the spatial survey because they represent the largest available data set of the study system in the same temporal range.
 We removed from the NMDS two plots that had fallen on rocks and had no species recorded, thus analyzing a total number of 78 plots.
 To identify the temporal trends in the study communities, we calculated the percentage change in species frequency in 10 x 10 cm cells between the 2009 initial sampling and the 2019 resurvey.
 We excluded five annual species from the analysis because they are subjected to uncertainties in field detection between years.